askareija/tokopediaapi/README.md

 ```

 ## Contributing
+You can contribute to this project to make it better, just ask me

+## License
 Created by Megumi Aliya &copy; 2018

-## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).